ZixiQu/Trader/README.md

 ### Viewing Stock Data (`/stocks`)

-The Stocks page provides real-time and historical market data.
+The Stocks page provides real-time and historical market data for traditional equities.

 Features include:

-- A **line chart** that plots historical prices for the three available stocks:
+- A **line chart** that plots historical prices for the available stocks:
   - Amazon (AMZN)
   - Apple (AAPL)
   - NVIDIA (NVDA)